Efficient and high-performance routing of lattice-surgery paths on three-dimensional lattice: Performance evaluation

 \subsection{Discussion}

-First, we discuss characteristics seen both in random circuits and the SELECT circuits.
-For throughput, BFS, look-ahead BFS, 3D BFS, and 3D Dijkstra performed well in that order, with Dijkstra projection performing as well as 3D Dijkstra.
-Look-ahead optimization in Dijkstra projection had no impact on random circuits while it proved effective in SELECT circuits.
-It is natural that look-ahead BFS outperforms BFS, considering that look-ahead BFS executes future operations and produces more spare space that would be blocked in BFS.
-The primary reason 3D BFS outperforms look-ahead BFS is its ability to pack paths more densely into the lattice by increasing the dimension of the paths by one.
+First, we discuss characteristics seen both in the random circuits and the SELECT circuits.
+For throughput, the BFS, the look-ahead BFS, the 3D BFS, and the 3D Dijkstra performed well in that order, with the Dijkstra projection performing as well as the 3D Dijkstra.
+The look-ahead optimization in the Dijkstra projection had no impact on the random circuits, while it proved effective in SELECT circuits.
+It is natural that the look-ahead BFS outperforms the BFS, considering that the look-ahead BFS executes future operations and produces more spare space that would be blocked in the BFS.
+The primary reason the 3D BFS outperforms the look-ahead BFS is its ability to pack paths more densely into the lattice by increasing the dimension of the paths by one.
 Another reason is that a simple look-ahead can be reproduced by searching in 3D.
-The reason 3D Dijkstra outperforms 3D BFS is that the paths can be packed more densely into the lattice in the end by keeping the overall path low, even if it is a bit roundabout, rather than unnecessarily shortening the path by going through an excessively high layer.
-The reason Dijkstra projection performs comparably to 3D Dijkstra is likely that the paths adopted by 3D Dijkstra tend to be along the bottom surface, as in Dijkstra projection.
+The reason the 3D Dijkstra outperforms the 3D BFS is that the paths can be packed more densely into the lattice in the end by keeping the overall path low, even if it is a bit roundabout, rather than unnecessarily shortening the path by going through an excessively high layer.
+The reason the Dijkstra projection performs comparably to the 3D Dijkstra is likely that the paths adopted by the 3D Dijkstra tend to be along the bottom surface, as in the Dijkstra projection.

-In terms of execution time, BFS was the shortest, look-ahead BFS was slightly longer than BFS, Dijkstra projection was a few times longer, and 3D BFS and 3D Dijkstra were much longer than the others.
+In terms of execution time, the BFS was the shortest, the look-ahead BFS was slightly longer than the BFS, the Dijkstra projection was a few times longer, and the 3D BFS and the 3D Dijkstra were much longer than the others.
 From these results, execution time is significantly affected by whether the search space is a 2D or 3D lattice.
-The fact that look-ahead BFS is slightly slower than BFS is a natural consequence of the additional cost of instruction look-ahead.
-The reason Dijkstra projection is several times slower than BFS and look-ahead BFS is that, as a comparison of search algorithms, Dijkstra's algorithm is more computationally expensive than BFS.
-The same argument holds for 3D BFS and 3D Dijkstra.
+The fact that the look-ahead BFS is slightly slower than the BFS is a natural consequence of the additional cost of instruction look-ahead.
+The reason the Dijkstra projection is several times slower than the BFS and the look-ahead BFS is that, as a comparison of search algorithms, Dijkstra's algorithm is more computationally expensive than the BFS algorithm.
+The same argument holds for the 3D BFS and the 3D Dijkstra.